 There are sophisticated investors such as hedge funds and institutional investors that made fortunes by taking advantage of bear markets through short selling.

-For example, hedge-funder John Paulson bet against the housing market during the 2008 crisis by shorting mortgage-backed securities.
+For example, hedge-funder John Paulson bet against the housing market during the 2008 financial crisis by shorting mortgage-backed securities.

 There are numerous strategies to take advantage of bull and bear markets.
-However, trying to time the market is often difficult for individual investors and is best left to professional investors.
+However, trying to time the market is often incredibly difficult for individual investors and is best left to professional investors.